divyanshu-rawat/haversine-rest-api/README.md

 #### Description
 * Built a rest Api in Node.js by leveraging Node.js.
-* Used JSON web tokens for token-based user authentication
+* Used JSON web tokens for token-based user authentication.
+* Used ‘Haversine’ formula to calculate distance between given (Latitude,longitude) pairs.

 ##